 at $1,000,000 the numbers rise to $ 55,560/annual and $ 4,630/monthly

 It’s hard to predict how much an account will appreciate in 12 years.
+(Here is how much my different accounts have grown).
 It is best to calculate several ranges instead.
 Federal employees have a great resource called the FEBS (Federal Employee Benefit Statement) accessible HERE.

 The FEBS outlines all the various retirement scenarios for a government worker.
 Her above annuity has a survivor benefit to me of $ 20,868/annual.

 This Annuity should last for at least 30 years.

 His Annuity (401(k) and 403(b) could start at a MINIMUM age of 55 (2029)

 Balance of $ 400,000 translates to $ 22,224/annual